evansbenj/Project-Ideas-for-Caroline/9a_rats_continued.md

 use strict;

 # This script will index a genome fasta file using the
-# new bwa HTSlib commands
+# old bwa commands (not the HTSlib - this ended up stalling for GATK)

 my $path_to_reference_genome="/home/ben/2015_rat_RADtags/reference_genomez_from_abyss/";
 my $reference_genome="ABTC26654-8.fa";